EricZimmerman/VoronTools/EBB_CAN.md

     - Unplug and replug in the usb cable for the u2c to reset it
     - The CAN interface should now be back up
     - Start klipper `sudo systemctl start klipper`
-    - Follow the steps to compile and flash canboot to the EBB (more on this later)
+    - Follow the steps to compile and flash katapult to the EBB (more on this later)
     - Follow the steps to compile and flash klipper over CAN (more on this later)
     - Success
 3. When this is done, ADD THE JUMPER for the 120 ohm resistor to the U2C and set the U2C aside